mikecoburn/mikecoburn/README.md

 #### about.

-Hi friends, I'm Mike an Chief Product Officer at weteam in Japan and It will also contribute to team formation in the United States in the future.
+Hi friends, I'm Mike an Chief Product Officer at Weteam in Japan and It will also contribute to team formation in the United States in the future.

 - I’m currently working on Chief Product Officer.
 - I love to code and contribute to Open Source.